CZ-NIC/knot-resolver/daemon/README.rst

    Note that the max_size cannot be lowered, only increased due to how cache is implemented.

    .. tip:: Use ``kB, MB, GB`` constants as a multiplier, e.g. ``100*MB``.

+   The cache supports runtime-changeable backends, see :func:`cache.backends()` for mor information and default.
+Refer to specific documentation of specific backends for configuration string syntax.

+   - ``lmdb://``

+   As of now it only allows you to change the cache directory, e.g. ``lmdb:///tmp/cachedir``.

 .. function:: cache.count()